helpwave/services/libs/hwes/README.md

 > helpwave event sourcing

-This lib provides the fundamental software architecture for event sourcing at helpwave for Golang.
+This lib provides the fundamental building blocks for our event sourcing services at helpwave for Golang.

 ### TODOs
+- [ ] Subscriber & Projections
 - [ ] Snapshots
-- [ ] Subscriber & Projections

 ### Credits